odkr/pandoc-refheadstyle.lua/man/pandoc-refheadstyle.lua.rst

-``pandoc-refheadstyle.lua`` identifies the reference section header as the first element, starting from the end of the document, that meets all of the following criteria:
+``pandoc-refheadstyle.lua`` identifies the reference section header as the first element, starting from the end of the document, that meets all of the following four criteria:

     1. It's one of the last five top-level elements of the document.
     2. It's a level-one header.
     3. It has the ID 'bibliography'.
-    4. It's header text is that set in ``reference-section-title``.
+    4. It's header text is the one set in ``reference-section-title``.

 A reference section header that was inserted by ``pandoc-citeproc`` will meet all of those criteria.